 - anathema (n.)

-Originally simply a votive offering, by the time it reached Latin the meaning had progressed through "thing devoted to evil," to "thing accursed or damned."
-Later applied to persons and the Divine Curse.
-Meaning "formal act or formula of consigning to damnation" is from 1610s.
+By the time it reached Late Latin the meaning of the Greek word had progressed through "thing devoted to evil," to "thing accursed or damned."
+Later it was applied to persons and the Divine Curse.
+Meaning "act or formula of excommunicating and consigning to damnation by ecclesiastical authority" is from 1610s.